| A

 results indicated a complete remission of the symptoms associated

+with ADD.
 There are two further references in Kirk Eriksen's

 book p404[16] one being a Peet[17] case